brychan1298/Sketring/README.md

 # :bulb: Features
-Sketring provides 2 roles that can be utilized by users and can be chose by user when register
+Sketring provides 2 roles that can be utilized by users and can be chosen by user when register

 ![Choose Role](https://github.com/brychan1298/Sketring/blob/main/public/images/1readmegithub/chooseRole.png)